August 29, 2005

 b.
 Standard of Living and Cultural (Education) Levels

-(1) Primarily note the extremes away from average.
+(1) Primarily note the extremes away from

 (2) Class structure.
-(Degree of established social
+(Degree of established

-stratification and percentage of population in each class.
+social stratification and percentage of population in each class.

 c.
 Health and Medical Standards